-- 1. Make sure the module is powered on, then insert the Device Drivers & Utilities + User's Manual disc into the CD/DVD drive. - 2.
+- 1. Before installing the driver make sure both WLAN and Bluetooth modules are powered on (use the Fn + F11 and Fn + F12 key combinations), then insert the Device Drivers & Utilities + User's Manual disc into the CD/DVD drive.
+If a Found New Hardware window appears, click Cancel in all windows that appear, and then proceed to install the driver as below. - 2.
 Click Option Drivers (button). - 3.
-Click 5.Install Combo BT Driver > Yes. - 4.
+Click 3./5.Install Combo BT Driver > Yes. - 4.
 Choose the language you prefer and click OK. - 5.
 Click Next. - 6.
 Click the button to accept the license and click Next. - 7.
 Click Next > (select if you want to create an icon to appear on the desktop) Next > Install. - 8.
 Click Finish. - 9.
-The My Bluetooth icon will appear on the desktop and the Bluetooth item will be installed in the Programs/All Programs menu.
+The My Bluetooth icon will appear on the desktop and the Bluetooth item will be installed in the Programs/All Programs menu. - 10.
+See "Bluetooth Networking Setup" on page 7 66 for information on Bluetooth networking.